nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ### Edit task deadline feature

 The edit deadline function extends NUS To-Do List with an edit feature for the deadlines assigned to tasks.
 It is facilitated by the TaskList and Command classes.
-It implements the `TaskList#editDeadline()` operation, which edits deadline of task at assigned id.
+It implements the `TaskList#setDeadline()` operation, which edits deadline of task at assigned id.

 Given below is an example usage scenario and how the edit deadline mechanism will behave at each step.